Back in Time for Murder

 1604-1669

-Born in 17th century Netherlands, this talented painter was known for his innovative, artistic faculties.
-Renbrant was first noticed by nobility across Europe for his original techniques of light and shadow, and by his later years, he became an artistic legend.
-Renbrant’s works include mostly biblical and mythological pieces as well as a number of self-portraits.
-After an artistic crisis analogous to a writer’s block during his later years, Renbrant died of natural causes.
+Born in the 17th-century Netherlands, this talented painter was known for his innovative artistic talents.
+Renbrant was first noticed by nobility across Europe for his original techniques of light and shadow, and in his later years, he became an artistic legend.
+Renbrant’s works include mostly biblical and mythological pieces, as well as a number of self-portraits.
+After an artistic crisis analogous to writer’s block during his later years, Renbrant died of natural causes.

 ALLY OAKLEY